Nikitossik/real_estate_agency/README.md

-# Real Estate AGency API
+# Real Estate Agency API

 A pet-project for a univercity task, that simulates a real estate agency database filled with real-world data from Kaggle Dataset using Generator class.
 Project also contains RESTful API made with Flask, SQLAlchemy with SwaggerUI documentation.